-There’s nothing like planning a wedding to get you overthinking just about everything, from the superficial (Do you need balayage?) to the more significant (Get creative with your vows, or keep ‘em simple?) to the downright stressful (Can your future mother-in-law be trusted to choose her own gown?).
-Even your long-preferred birth-control method might suddenly come into question—as it should.
-There are several ways that your choice of contraception could come into play between now and your honeymoon.
-Stop and think these through before you get one step closer to "I Do."
-(All those other nagging questions can wait!)
+There’s nothing like planning a wedding to get you overthinking just about everything, from the superficial (Do you need balayage?) to the more significant (Get creative with your vows or keep ‘em simple?) to the downright stressful (Can your future mother-in-law be trusted to choose her own gown?).

 1. Avoid Accidentally Getting Pregnant

-For starters, if you aren’t already in a committed relationship with a birth control method, now’s the time to get serious.
-Assuming you’re not trying to conceive a baby before the wedding, you don’t want to risk doing so accidentally—and possibly end up experiencing nausea, fatigue and other common pregnancy symptoms while you’re also in overdrive planning an important event.
+For starters, if aren’t already in a committed relationship with a birth control method and could become pregnant, now’s the time to get serious.
+Assuming you’re not trying to conceive a baby before the wedding, you don’t want to risk doing so accidentally—and possibly end up experiencing nausea, fatigue, and other common pregnancy symptoms while you’re also in overdrive planning an important event.
 Not to mention the added challenges of dress shopping with a rapidly changing body.
-Here’s a quick overview of the pros and cons of different birth-control methods, in case you could use a crash course—or a refresher.

 If you use an app like Clue, you may have already noticed a dreaded red blotch on your wedding day.
 If you don't and your period is regular, you can look ahead on the calendar and estimate whether your period is going to be an unwelcome wedding guest.
-“Most women do not want to bleed while they’re in a beautiful white wedding gown,” says Alyssa Dweck, M.D., a gynecologist in Westchester County, N.Y., and author of The Complete A to Z for Your V. If you’re on monthly hormonal birth control, talk to your doctor about finagling your schedule to skip a period.
-“Usually we can avoid a period, especially if you bring this up a few months in advance so we have time to prepare—although I always tell patients there’s a small risk that you’ll experience breakthrough bleeding,” Dweck says.
+“Most women do not want to bleed while they’re in a beautiful white wedding gown,” says Dweck.
+“Usually, we can avoid a period, especially if you bring this up a few months in advance so we have time to prepare—although I always tell patients there’s a small risk that you’ll experience breakthrough bleeding.”

 3. Adjust to a New Birth Control Method Before the Wedding